tgstation/tgstation-server/.github/PULL_REQUEST_TEMPLATE.md

+[Base Branch]: # (Please set the base branch of your pull request appropriately.
+If you only made a patch, code improvement, non-server code change, or comment/documentation update please target the `master` branch.
+Otherwise, target the `dev` branch.)

 [Release Notes]: # (Your PR should contain a detailed list of notable changes, titled appropriately.
 This includes any observable changes to the server or DMAPI.
-See examples below)
+See examples below.)

 :cl:
 Description of your change.